jylisadoney/intro-excel/8-advanced.md

 ## Add conditional formatting

-Let’s say we want to highlight the `total sales cells` that are `equal or above the average`.
+Let’s say we want to highlight the `Total Sales cells` that are `equal or above the average`.
 * Navigate to the `CondFormat` sheet in our workbook.
 * Click on `Column E` to highlight the `Total Sales data`
 * Navigate to the `Home` tab and the `Styles` section